ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - **sh** - a POSIX compliant shell.
 This is a generic name and doesn’t refer to a specific project.
-   - Most portable (since it is the standard)
+   - Most portable shell (since it is the standard)
-   - Has many FSL scripts
+   - Many FSL scripts use this shell
-- **ksh** - KornShell.
+- **ksh** - KornSHell.
 Based on older bash, but also became a root for tcsh, zsh and others
 - **dash** - an implementation of a POSIX compliant shell (**sh**)
    - You will not see it used directly in a shebang
 - **bash** - Bourne Again Shell.